GalPalas/travel-website/README.md

 ### 2.Open vs code or any other editor, and add the project.

-### 3.Open CLI and write the command npm install or in short npm i, this command adds all the dependencies to the project.
+### 3.Open CLI and write the command "npm install" or in short "npm i", this command adds all the dependencies to the project.

-### 4.Now write the command npm start, to run the project.
+### 4.Now write the command "npm start", to run the project.

 ## Tools used to create this project: